Igor Miličić

 Igor Miličić (born June 9, 1976) is a Croatian-Polish professional basketball coach and former player.
-He is the current head coach for Aris of the Greek Basketball League and the EuroCup, and also the Poland men's national basketball team.
+He last worked as the head coach for Aris Thessaloniki of the Greek Basketball League.
+He is currently the head coach for Poland men's national basketball team.

 Professional playing career

 Miličić was one of the most talented players of the Split youth teams in the 1990-s.
 As the starting playmaker he was one the leaders of the Croatia national under-18 basketball team that won silver at the 1994 FIBA Europe Under-18 Championship.
 After suffering a serious injury and a long recovery time, he moved to the Polish Basketball League.
 In Poland he became one of the best players of the league.

 National team career

 Miličić was named in the roster of the Croatia men's national basketball team in February 1998 for a FIBA EuroBasket 1999 qualification match against Netherlands.
 This was the only time he was in the roster failing to appear on court.